NHLBI-MR/ISMRM2019_demo/README.md

 ### AWS virtual machine

-A amazon EC2 virtual machine was set up for the demo session.
-The public dns is :
+A amazon EC2 image was set up for the demo session.
+Gadgetron is pre-installed in this virtual machine, together with all demo materials:
 ```
-ec2-3-14-64-140.us-east-2.compute.amazonaws.com
+AMI Name : Gadgetron_ISMRM_2019_Demo_Image
 ```
 ### AWS instance set up
 The gadgetron and ismrmrd are already intalled in this instance.